KiranMantha/plumejs-ui/README.md

 Toggle button provide a switch interface.
 It accepts input `toggleOptions`.
 It can be used as:

 ```
-import { IToggleInput, ToggleComponent } from 'plumejs-ui';
+import { IToggleInput, registerToggleComponent } from 'plumejs-ui';

+registerToggleComponent(); // Call this function in your root component.
+No need to execute this when ever you import.

 @Component({
     selector: 'my-comp'